If you want to be where the cool kids are, head to Chicago’s west side.

 Catering to the meat-forward set, Longman & Eagle is a woodsy, dimly lit restaurant, bar and intimate six-room hotel that welcomes you in and entices you to never leave.
 As Longman explains, “Our enthusiasm for drinking is evidenced by our comprehensive libations program, one that is painstakingly researched, sourced and tested.”
 Seasonal craft cocktails, unusual spirits, bio-dynamic, small batch wines, and a perhaps unparalleled whiskey selection are on the drinks menu here.
 In fact, if whiskey is your thing, this place should be too.

-Head here first: The Chicago Architecture Foundation offers a great tour of Logan Square, where, over two hours, you’ll walk Logan Boulevard, one of the best-preserved sections of Chicago’s stately boulevard system.
+Head here first: The Chicago Architecture Center offers a great tour of Logan Square, where, over two hours, you’ll walk Logan Boulevard, one of the best-preserved sections of Chicago’s stately boulevard system.
 You’ll also learn the history of the area, with insights into late 19th-century and early 20th-century Chicago.
 Tours meet at the intersection of Logan, Kedzie and Milwaukee (aka, the heart of Logan Square).

 The Indie stop: Bite Café/Empty Bottle